R. J. Brande: Post-Crisis

 In post-Crisis on Infinite Earths continuity, Brande is a 20th-century Durlan and founding member of the intergalactic police force L.E.G.I.O.N., known only as The Durlan.
 He is transported to the 30th century by Glorith, with an amnesiac Phantom Girl taking his place in L.E.G.I.O.N.

 Post-Zero Hour

 In post-Zero Hour continuity, Brande creates stargates instead of stars, but his role in the Legion's origins is unchanged.
 Additionally, he was intended to be the Martian Manhunter, but JLA editor Dan Raspler vetoed the idea.
 Brande later becomes President of the United Planets before losing the position during the "One Year Gap".

 Post-Infinite Crisis

 The aftermath of the Infinite Crisis mini-series restores an analogue of the pre-Crisis on Infinite Earths Legion to continuity.
 This continuity's version of R.J.
 Brande is assassinated by economic rival Leland McCauley during the events of Final Crisis: Legion of 3 Worlds.
-In his will, Brande apologizes to Reep Daggle for abandoning him and gives the Legion continued financial support via his estate.